actusfrf/actus-docker-networks/README.md

     * this will return and display the cashflows generate by the actus service for simulating a contract
-    * early in the displayed cashflow the name value pair:  > "status":"Success" indicates that contract simulation was successful
+    * early in the displayed cashflow the name value pair:  > "status":"Success" indicates that contract simulation was successful If all of the above tests run as expected, you have a working actus-riskserver-ce container, properly configured to use persistent storage in a mongodb container and an actus-riskserver. capable of simulating contract.
+At this point the more complete sequence of tests in ACTUS_BASE/docker-actus-rf20/actus-riskserver-ce/actus-riskservice/testB/TestB_script.txt can be run.

 ## Alternate ACTUS Service configurations
 ### Using an already installed MongoDb service